MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-cloudupdate.md

 > The configurations covered in this document are based on working best practices.
 It is highly recommended that you review, test, and validate according to the needs of your environment.

 ## Scope
 This article covers recommendations for moving a subset of devices to Current Channel for Microsoft 365 Apps using Cloud Updates.
-If you're managing your Microsoft 365 Apps updates through other technologies, refer to the articles on [Cloud Update](move-devices-channel-cloudupdate.md), [Intune](move-devices-channel-intune.md), [Group Policies](move-devices-channel-group-policy.md), [Configuration Manager](move-devices-channel-configmgr.md), [Autopatch](move-devices-channel-autopatch.md) or [servicing profiles](move-devices-channel-servicingprofiles.md).
+If you're managing your Microsoft 365 Apps updates through other technologies, refer to the articles on [Intune](move-devices-channel-intune.md), [Group Policies](move-devices-channel-group-policy.md), [Configuration Manager](move-devices-channel-configmgr.md), [Autopatch](move-devices-channel-autopatch.md) or [servicing profiles](move-devices-channel-servicingprofiles.md).

 ## Pre-Checks
 Our general recommendation for Microsoft 365 Apps is to direct devices to the Office CDN.
 As Current Channel is receiving updates frequently, not on a set schedule, and multiple times a month, using the Office CDN is even more advised.